Melasma Treatment Melbourne

 How to treat melasma

 It is important to note that melasma is a chronic skin condition, and cannot be cured.
 However, there are several ways to treat melasma, depending on the type of melasma you have and your skin tone.
-This includes using lasers to treat melasma and pigmentation.
-At Victorian Cosmetic Institute we generally use a combination of prescription topical lightening agents, laser treatments, prescription oral medication and at home skin care to lessen the appearance of melasma.
+This includes using the Cosmelan peel, a depigmentation program designed to remove pigmentation and prevent reappearance, lasers to treat melasma and lightening creams.
+At Victorian Cosmetic Institute we generally use a combination of topical lightening agents, cosmelan peel, and at home skin care to lessen the appearance of melasma.

 The skin condition also has a strong tendency to return, so maintenance treatments are recommended.